Jan's Top Ten List of Books on Human-Computer Interaction

 Here are the books I consider the most valuable reads for people interested in Human-Computer Interaction (HCI).
 This is a very personal list, although you will find that quite a few researchers and practitioners in the field of HCI will know the titles below, and often consider them essential reading.
 The list is ordered with the most important titles first.

 Alan Dix, Janet Finlay, Gregory D. Abowd, and Russell Beale, Human-Computer Interaction (3rd Edition), Pearson, 2004.
-Currently still the best, most well-rounded book I know to teach introductory HCI if you need to limit yourself to a single title.
-Technical enough for a CS curriculum, good breadth, written by world-leading HCI researchers and educators, with a web site that includes resources such as sample programs, slides, etc. Could use an update to catch up with the latest developments, but the website for the 4th edition shows little activity.
+Currently, still the best, most well-rounded book I know to teach introductory HCI if you need to limit yourself to a single title.
+Technical enough for a CS curriculum, good breadth, written by world-leading HCI researchers and educators, with a website that includes resources such as sample programs, slides, etc. Could use an update to catch up with the latest developments, but the website for the 4th edition shows little activity.
 Shneiderman's and/or Preece's books below may push this one off the throne.

 image-34.png Ben Shneiderman et al., Designing the User Interface: Strategies for Effective Human-Computer Interaction (6th Edition), Pearson, 2016.
 Best overall reference book for all areas of HCI, providing an introduction and great pointers for further reading to most sub-fields of HCI research and practice, especially different interaction techniques.
 His Golden Rules of User Interface Design and sample questionnaires for user testing are very useful in an introductory class.
 Useful online resources, although some cost extra.

 JeffJohnson-DesigningWithTheMindInMind3rdEdition.jpg Jeff Johnson, Designing with the Mind in Mind: Simple Guide to Understanding User Interface Design Rules (3rd Edition), Morgan Kaufmann, 2020.
 Jeff has become famous for his GUI Bloopers books, which have great examples of UI design mistakes that keep you laughing—until you see one that you did yourself too.
-This newer book is a great and thorough introduction into how to do interfaces that focus on human needs.
+This newer book is a great and thorough introduction to interfaces that focus on human needs.
 For practitioners who design and implement interfaces, or for students looking for hands-on guidelines and examples.

 image-32.png Alan Cooper, About Face: The Essentials of Interaction Design (4th Edition), Wiley, 2014.
 Cooper is a long-standing expert in interaction design, and the father of Visual Basic and the concept of "personas" to model users.
-This book gives a great overview of a professional interaction design process, from qualitative product research to scenarios, requirements, to the design itself.
+This book gives a great overview of a professional interaction design process, from qualitative product research to scenarios and requirements, to the design itself.
 Of course, it also explains how personas work.
 The book also drills down into design details such as selection, dialogs, menus, alerts, undo, etc. This is a book for practitioners striving to implement or improve user-centric design in their company.

 Alan Cooper, The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy and How to Restore the Sanity, Sams, 2004Another Cooper book.
 This one is older, but it is still an excellent read for both software developers and managers to understand why interface design is so crucial, and why programmers aren't good at it (but still try).
 Because it talks about fundamental differences in the psychology of programmers versus interaction designers, it doesn't go out of date as quickly as more technical titles.
 I love his definition of "homo logicus".
 This stuff isn't covered in his newer book, so both make an excellent combo, starting with this one to understand the problem before moving on to About Face to read about the solution.

 Bill Buxton, Sketching User Experiences: Getting the Design Right and the Right Design, Elsevier, 2007.
 Similar to Moggridge's book in style, this book focuses on the early stages of product design.
 It also includes very interesting stories of key interactive products, such as Apple's iPod.
-And of course it's written by one of the long-time key players in HCI.
-There is also an accompanying workbook, Sketching User Experiences: The Workbook .
+And, of course, it's written by one of the long-time key players in HCI.
+There is also an accompanying workbook, Sketching User Experiences: The Workbook.

 Terry Winograd (ed.): Bringing Design to Software, Addison-Wesley, 1996.
-An excellent and very well edited collection of contributions from key players in HCI, from Kapor's Software Design Manifesto to Rheinfrank's Design Languages.
+An excellent and very well-edited collection of contributions from key players in HCI, from Kapor's Software Design Manifesto to Rheinfrank's Design Languages.
 Its particular value also comes from the profiles that link chapters and give an insider's view of how some of the most seminal UI designs came to be, from the Xerox Star to VisiCalc and HyperCard.
 Terry has some information about his book online, and I used it with great success when I had the opportunity to teach an introductory HCI class in his program at Stanford in 2002.

 So that's my current top 10 list.
 When I come across an outstanding new title, I tend to kick off another one that I consider the least crucial if missed.
 I figure it's more important to restrict myself to those books I think are really outstanding than bother you with additional titles that don't really have that special something.
 Or, as Nietzsche put it: